Privacy Notice

 Introduction and scope

 At BioSensics, LLC (“BioSensics”, “we”, “us”, “our”), protecting your personally identifiable information (“Personal Data”) is our priority.
 This Privacy Notice (the “Notice”) governs how we collect and use your Personal Data.
-For the purposes of this Notice, unless otherwise noted, all references to BioSensics include this website (www.BioSensics.com) and BioSensics technologies, solutions and services (collectively, the “Services”).
+For the purposes of this Notice, unless otherwise noted, all references to BioSensics include this website (www.BioSensics.com) and BioSensics technologies, solutions, and services (collectively, the “Services”).
 The BioSensics website is a news and information site.
 By using this website and any other Services, you consent to the data practices described in this Notice.
-Please read this Notice to learn what we are doing with your Personal Data, how we protect it, and what privacy rights you may have under applicable data protection and privacy laws, such as the European Union General Data Protection Regulation (“EU GDPR”) and the United Kingdom General Data Protection Regulation (“UK GDPR”), collectively, the “GDPR”.
+Please read this Notice to learn what we are doing with your Personal Data, how we protect it, and what privacy rights you may have under applicable data protection and privacy laws, such as applicable state laws in the United States, and the European Union General Data Protection Regulation (“EU GDPR”) and the United Kingdom General Data Protection Regulation (“UK GDPR”), collectively, the “GDPR”.

 Within the scope of this Notice, BioSensics acts as a data controller for the Personal Data we process.
 This Notice does not apply to instances where we act as a data processor for our customers when providing our Services.